0xSardius/fartree/documentation/progress-tracker.md

 1. We have a working Farcaster miniapp with Quick Auth
 2. Database is set up with real profile auto-population
 3. Core CRUD APIs are complete and tested
-4. Main issue was desktop UX - now fixed
+4. Editor UI is fully functional with compact Linktree-style layout
-5. Ready for link management and editor integration
+5. Link management (add/edit/delete/reorder) is complete and working
+6. All links display properly with scrolling in mobile-sized viewport

-**Current codebase health:** ✅ Excellent - no linting errors, all tests pass **Authentication status:** ✅ Working across all platforms **Database status:** ✅ Connected and populated with test data **Next logical step:** Link management with drag-and-drop reordering
+**Current codebase health:** ✅ Excellent - no linting errors, all functionality working **Authentication status:** ✅ Working across all platforms **Database status:** ✅ Connected and populated with real data **Editor status:** ✅ Fully functional with compact design and proper scrolling **Next logical step:** Production hardening (replace test FID, add JWT verification)

 ---